 - 1. The revocation applies to all services the student is receiving as a student with a disability, including instructional and testing accommodations; the revocation cannot be for some services but not others. - 2.
 The procedural safeguards that apply to students with disabilities, including disciplinary protections, will no longer apply to the student. - 3.
-The options in accordance with s.
-1003.4282 (11), F.S., for a student with an individual educational plan to satisfy the standard high school diploma requirements will not be available.
+The student will not be eligible for a waiver from the Florida Comprehensive Assessment Test (FCAT or FCAT 2.0) or End of Course (EOC) Assessment graduation requirements as a student with a disability or for a special diploma.